Good indoor air quality plays a critical role in healing and wellness at hospitals and other healthcare facilities – lives may depend on it.

 Yet studies have shown that the air quality inside many hospitals is poor.
 Studies also show that cleaner indoor air aids patient recovery and decreases physiological stress.
 As a result, hospital administrators might need to implement an air filtration strategy to combat the problem.

 Hospitals, as well as nursing homes, dental offices and fertility clinics, must be a bastion of cleanliness and health.
 Critical equipment must also be protected from harmful substances that can interfere with their operation.
-Energy savings and flexible air filtration systems for surgery suites are also a high priority these days.
+Energy savings and flexible air filtration systems for operating theatres are also a high priority these days.

 These goals are only achievable with a filtration system that is effective at removing even the smallest pollutants from the air.
 Air filtration from Camfil can hold the key to meeting these critical challenges.

-Many hospitals also provide specialization in order to offer better patient care.
-This applies for infectious disease units, oncology units or hematology units.
+Many hospitals also provide specialisation in order to offer better patient care.
+This applies for infectious disease units, oncology units or haematology units.
 In these units, highly skilled staff must deal with highly sensitive patients who require either extreme patient protection or specific nurse and doctor protection.

 To address the issue and find the right air filtration solutions, it’s important to understand the major causes of poor air quality inside healthcare facilities.